 The day I got the Massagett, I took a particular interest in the (original?) price tag sticker on the side of the box, which had a logo that read VM and a cost of $16.34.
 I wanted to know where this vibrator was purchased, and when.

 I voiced this desire to my partner who was sitting beside me at the time, and he immediately grabbed his laptop and got to work.
 Starting with Wikipedia’s list of defunct department stores, they found Valu-Mart, a chain of discount stores in Oregon and Washington.
 The eBay seller I bought the vibe from was in Spokane, so this lined up.
-Then, Aerie hit the jackpot: a copy of the Spokane Daily Chronicle from 1966 showing the matching VM font from the price sticker.
+Then, Kynan hit the jackpot: a copy of the Spokane Daily Chronicle from 1966 showing the matching VM font from the price sticker.
 (A paper from 1965 shows a different font, as does one from 1967.)

 Yes, we squealed.
 Who doesn’t love an internet hunt with a satisfying ending?
 We’re like Nev and Max up in here!